kazeburo/Gazelle/README.md

 \- hot deploy and unix domain socket using Server::Starter

-Gazelle is suitable for running HTTP application servers behind a reverse proxy link nginx.
+Gazelle is suitable for running HTTP application servers behind a reverse proxy like nginx.

 Benchmark is here. https://github.com/kazeburo/Gazelle/wiki/Benchmark